 If you are going to work in Thailand then you need to apply for the correct Thai visa as well as a work permit before you start work in Thailand.
-You cannot however do any type of work in Thailand.
-You need to do work that a Thai national cannot do and you are also not allowed to work in ‘protected industries’ where foreigners are prohibited from working in.
+You cannot however do any type of working in Thailand.
+You need to do work that a Thai national cannot do and you are also not allowed to work in ‘protected industries’ where foreigners are prohibited from working in Thailand.

 - – You are not allowed in rice farming